 Challenge: To build a structure comprised of several optical devices that will maximize the amount of LED light energy that can travel to a photosensor.

 Your journals MUST include a large, detailed diagram drawn to scale for your setup, with a key identifying each optical element, and the distinct paths (min.
-5% of intensity) taken.
+10% of intensity) taken.
+You also need a detailed scale ray diagram of the physics happening for each optical element used, for each of the paths you have identified.

 Physics: Waves can transmit and reflect at boundaries.
-Some media will cause the energy of the light to dissipate or scatter from the intended path.
+Some boundaries will cause the energy of the light to dissipate or scatter from the intended path.
 Curved devices may converge or diverge the light energy.
 The angle of plane mirrors, and the focal length and placement of curved elements (mirrors or lenses) is crucial to the success of your project.
 Also note that the higher the angle of incidence, the greater the proportion of reflection relative to transmission.

 Quiz Topics: Light as a quantum particle (photon), Light as a wave, Light as a ray, Lenses, Mirrors, Refraction, Reflection, Dispersion, Scattering, Diffraction, Interference